-The Authority's investment in capital assets as of June 30, 2013 was \$752.0 million net of accumulated depreciation compared to \$657.3 million as of June 30, 2012.
+The Authority's investment in capital assets as of June 30, 2014 was \$838.7 million net of accumulated depreciation compared to \$752.0 million as of June 30, 2013.
 Capital assets include land, buildings and improvements thereon, furnishings and equipment.
-Capital assets comprised approximately 63% of total assets at June 30, 2013 compared to approximately 62% at June 30, 2012.
-During the years ended June 30, 2013 and 2012, the Authority had net additions to capital assets of \$124.5 million and \$90.9 million, respectively, in constructing new assets and improvements on assets already in service, inclusive of construction in progress.
+Capital assets comprised approximately 64% of total assets at June 30, 2014 and 63% at June 30, 2013.
+During the years ended June 30, 2014 and 2013, the Authority had net additions to capital assets of \$120.4 million and \$124.5 million, respectively, in constructing new assets and improvements on assets already in service, inclusive of construction in progress.
 The major components of Capital Assets are presented below.

-- Construction in progress represents the balance of additions to Authority assets for projects currently underway.
-The construction in progress balance was \$134.4 million at June 30, 2013 compared to \$43.0 million at June 30, 2012.
-The \$91.4 million increase in construction in progress was due primarily to the nearly completed new residence halls at Bridgewater and Westfield State Universities with additions at June 30, 2013 of \$59.3 million and \$48.1 million, respectively. - The buildings and improvements balance was \$849.9 million at June 30, 2013 compared to \$819.0 million at June 30, 2012.
-The \$30.9 million increase in buildings and improvements was due primarily to the completion and change in classification of several repair and renewal projects from construction in progress during fiscal year 2013.
-These projects included improvements to bathrooms, student rooms, and waterproofing totaling \$2.1 million in Shea Durgin Hall and roof replacement at Miles DiNardo Hall totaling \$1.34 million both at Bridgewater State University.
-Major building component and system upgrades totaling \$5.1 million were completed in Aubuchon Hall at Fitchburg State University.
-Conversions to academic and administrative functions, and relocation of a Planetarium totaling \$3.9 million were completed in O'Connor Hall at Framingham State University.
-The addition of 27 new student beds, improvements to lounges and other public space, and improvements to accessibility totaling \$7.4 million were completed in Hoosac Hall at the MCLA.
-Bathroom improvements totaling \$1.6 million were completed in Company 5 at Mass Maritime.
-In addition, exterior upgrades and new security access totaling \$3.7 million were completed in the Apartments at Westfield State University.
-In addition, capital improvement reserves were used to complete a \$633,000 HVAC project at Dowden Hall and \$895,000 boilers and lighting projects at Peabody Hall at Worcester and Salem State Universities, respectively. - The furnishings and equipment balance was \$42.7 million at June 30, 2013 compared to \$40.8 million at June 30, 2012.
-The \$1.9 million increase in furnishings and equipment was attributable to purchases across the system. - Land was valued at \$4.2 million at June 30, 2013 compared to \$3.8 million at June 30, 2012 reflecting the purchase of two parcels in Framingham.
+• Construction in progress represents the balance of additions to Authority assets for projects currently underway.
+The construction in progress balance was \$113.6 million at June 30, 2014 compared to \$134.4 million at June 30, 2013.
+The \$20.8 million decrease in construction in progress was due primarily to the nearly completed new residence halls at Bridgewater and Westfield State Universities with additions at June 30, 2013 of \$59.3 million and \$48.1 million, respectively, capitalized at June 30, 2014.
+This was offset in part

+- by the nearly complete new residence hall at Worcester State with additions of approximately \$45 million at June 30, 2014. - The buildings and improvements balance was \$983.5 million at June 30, 2014 compared to \$849.9 million at June 30, 2013.
+The \$133.6 million increase in buildings and improvements was due primarily to the new residence halls coming on line for Westfield and Bridgewater State Universities and the Massachusetts Maritime Academy. - The furnishings and equipment balance was \$48.5 million at June 30, 2014 compared to \$42.7 million at June 30, 2013.
+The \$5.8 million increase in furnishings and equipment was attributable to purchases across the state universities. - Land was \$6.1 million at June 30, 2014 and \$4.2 million at June 30, 2013 reflecting the purchase of two parcels in Framingham.
 These purchases are part of a larger on-going project to purchase and develop surface parking at Framingham State University.

 The Authority has entered into various commitments for the purchase of equipment, construction of certain facilities and other improvements relating to both Authority assets and university-owned assets.
-As of June 30, 2013 and 2012, respectively, such commitments were approximately \$69.5 million and \$43.0 million.
+As of June 30, 2014 and 2013, respectively, such commitments were approximately \$34.0 million and \$69.5 million.

-Additions to university-owned facilities have no effect on capital assets.
+Additions to university-owned facilities have no effect on the Authority's capital assets.
 Project funds associated with university-owned assets are held as interagency payable liabilities of the Authority.
 As university-owned asset project funds are spent the corresponding payable balances are reduced accordingly.